egorbelibov/clock_of_clocks_web/lib/app/screens/home_screen/containers/content/containers/clock_of_clocks/README.md

-# (Clock of Clocks) Clock Face
+# Clock of Clocks

-A Digital Clock made of multiple Analog clocks.
+A beautiful digital clock face made of multiple analog clocks.
+Made for the **Flutter Clock Challenge**.